What is a Neuropsychologist?

 Examples of conditions neuropsychologists evaluate and treat are:

-- Stroke - a stroke can affect behaviour, thinking, memory, and other brain functions.
+- Stroke - a stroke can affect behavior, thinking, memory, and other brain functions.
 An evaluation helps determine the degree of stroke impairment.

 - Parkinson’s disease - Parkinson's disease can cause several neurological problems.
 An exam can provide a baseline in order to determine disease progression and decreased function.